BenWibking/gpu-workshop-exercises/session2/ex4/README.md

 ## Running a full simulation

-Let's re-run the last simulation, but let it run up to 10,000 timesteps:
+Let's re-run the last simulation, but let it run as many timesteps as needed:
 ```
 $ mpirun ./blast_gpu quokka/tests/blast_128_maxgrid128.in plotfile_prefix=gpu128_maxgrid128_plt
 ```